Iraq holds first nationwide election since IS defeat - Journal du Cameroun

-Iraq voted Saturday in its first election since declaring victory over the Islamic State group, but widespread disillusionment appeared to dampen hope for the future.
+Iraq voted Saturday in its first parliamentary election since declaring victory over the Islamic State group, with growing tensions between neighbouring Iran and the United States threatening a power struggle.

-The parliamentary poll was held under tight security across the war-scarred nation, as the jihadists still pose a major security threat despite a sharp fall in violence.
+Turnout appeared weak as polling stations closed across the country after 11 hours of voting that took place under tight security given the ongoing threat posed by the jihadists.

+There were no major incidents reported across the country, with the only flareup coming when, a local official said, shelling killed a policeman and wounded five others in eastern Iraq.

 The poll comes with tensions surging between key powers Iran and the United States after Washington pulled out of a landmark 2015 nuclear deal, sparking fears of a destabilising power struggle in Iraq.